What to Expect on UK Driving Test Day

 The UK driving test runs to a near-identical script at every centre.
 Knowing exactly what happens minute by minute removes the surprises that cause avoidable nerves.

-Outside the centre, the examiner asks you to read a number plate at 20 metres for new-style plates or 20.5 metres for old-style.
+Outside the centre, the examiner asks you to read a number plate at 20 metres for new-style plates (issued after September 2001) or 20.5 metres for old-style.
 If you fail this, the test ends immediately and counts as a fail.
 You will not get a refund.
+The check happens before you even sit in the car, so you cannot recover from a fail by performing well on the drive itself.
+The eyesight check guide covers what to expect and what to do if your sight is borderline.

 The drive lasts roughly 38 to 40 minutes.
 Expect: